flows-network/discord-chatgpt/README.md

 ### 2 Add the Discord token

 You will now set up Discord integration.
 Enter your Discord token here.
-[How to create a Discord chat bot](https://flows.network/blog/discord-chat-bot-guide).
+Please refer to [How to create a Discord chat bot](https://flows.network/blog/discord-chat-bot-guide).

 <img width="530" alt="image" src="https://github.com/flows-network/discord-chatgpt/assets/45785633/e978d2fe-5666-4862-84c6-91a87a25e929">